yomna29/Connect-4-Game-with-AI-Opponent/README.md

 final.py: Main script containing the game logic and GUI implementation.

 ## How to Play
-The human player starts the game.
+- The human player starts the game.

-Click on a column to drop your piece.
+- Click on a column to drop your piece.

-The AI will make its move automatically.
+- The AI will make its move automatically.

-The game ends when a player connects four pieces in a row (horizontally, vertically, or diagonally) or the board is full.
+- The game ends when a player connects four pieces in a row (horizontally, vertically, or diagonally) or the board is full.

+## AI Opponent Details
+The AI opponent is designed to provide a challenging experience by:

+- **Blocking Moves:** Detecting and blocking potential winning moves by the human player.
+- **Winning Strategies:** Identifying opportunities to create a winning sequence of four pieces.
+- **Heuristic Scoring:** Evaluating the board state to prioritize moves that maximize its chances of winning.
+- **Adaptability:** Dynamically adjusting its strategy based on the current game state